10 Best Milwaukee Wisconsin Travel Books

 Buying Guide

-Choosing among the best Milwaukee Wisconsin travel books depends on how you plan to experience the city.
+Choosing among the best Milwaukee Wisconsin travel books depends on how you plan to experience the city and how you intend to use the guide once you are there.
 Some travelers want turn-by-turn walking directions through the Third Ward and East Side, while others need a broader Wisconsin lens for road trips north to Door County or west to the Driftless Area.
-Understanding format, content depth, and how a guide ages will help you pick the right companion.
+Understanding format, content depth, edition recency, and how a guide ages will help you pick the right companion.

 Format, Size, and Portability